 Some, but not all, content standards would apply to independently prepared reprints.
 For example, Rule 2210(d)(1) would impose various content standards on all communications with the public, including independently prepared reprints.
-However, paragraph (d)(1)(D) (concerning predictions and projections of performance) would not apply to a statement in an independently prepared reprint that represents the author's opinion about the prospects for a member's business, products or services.10

 The proposed rule change also would include certain investment company research reports within the definition of independently prepared reprints.
 Rule 2210 was recently amended to exclude these research reports from the filing requirements.
 Because these research reports present essentially the same issues as independently prepared reprints, the proposed rule change would subject these research reports to the same content and other requirements that apply to independently prepared reprints.